 See?
 You'll be fine.

-Come fall in love with a classroom full of cuties; ILP has schools in 10 countries, with more on the way!
+Come fall in love with a classroom full of cuties; ILP has schools in countries all over the world, with more on the way!
 Click that little button to talk to a representative to get your questions answered and start thinking about where in the world you'll live for a semester!